Royal Viking Sun entered Cunard service in 1994 after Cunard's owners, Trafalgar House Co., purchased Royal Viking Line.

 At the time of the acquisition, Royal Viking Sun was one of the highest rated ships afloat.
 Trafalgar created the Cunard-ROyal Viking brand which Royal Viking Sun sailed under.

-Royal Viking Sun undertook World Voyages as Cunard's Global Roamer, and was a popular and highly sought after ship for passengers and crew alike.
+For Cunard, Royal Viking Sun undertook World Voyages in a Global Roaming capacity.
+She was a popular and highly sought after ship for passengers and crew alike.